Sardinia

 Sardinian cuisine is simple and robust and originates in the interior of the island.
 It is a cuisine of shepherds and farmers.
 Sausages and roasted meats, including offal such as wild boar and suckling pig, are often eaten with one of over a hundred types of bread and cheese.
 Simplicity is also reflected in one of the most famous dishes—the “pane frattau,” which consists mainly of bread patties.

 The reputation of Sardinian wines has grown significantly in recent years.
 Thanks to the great variety of soils – from volcanic to clayey, from calcareous to basaltic – there are many wine-growing areas on the island.
-The mountains produce mainly the strong red “Cannonau,” while the plains and hills are more likely to produce the gentler white “Vermentino.”
+The mountains produce mainly the strong red “Cannonau,” while the plains and hills are more likely to produce the gentler white “Vermentino.

-Contact us now for your
+Contact us

 Contact us for a free consultation and we will look together to see what extraordinary experience we can organize for you and your guests!
 We look forward to you!